atchirume/Chirume-Admire-T/README.md

 4. View outputs in the /assets or your defined SQLite directory.

 📬 Contact
-Admire Chirume
+Name: Admire Chirume

-📧 Email: chirume.admire@gmail.com
+Email: chirume.admire@gmail.com

-🔗 GitHub: atchirume
+GitHub: @atchirume

-🌐 Website: Chirume-Admire-T GitHub Pages
+Portfolio: Chirume-Admire-T GitHub Pages

 📄 License
 This project is open-source and available under the MIT License.